 4.2 Metallicity

-Using the baseline SED and LOC plan, weve computed another grid ranging the metallicity from Z = 0.2 Z⊙ to Z = 5.0 Z⊙ in the cloud. arying both simultaneously would not allow us to interpret the effects of each independently
+Using the baseline SED and LOC plan, we have computed another grid ranging the metallicity from Z = 0.2 Z⊙ to Z = 5.0 Z⊙ in the cloud.
+Since varying both the Z of the SED and of the cloud simultaneously would not allow us to interpret the effects of each independently, we chose to only study the effects of varying metallicity of the cloud.

-adopt metallicities for the cloud region, we first determine the hydrogen, helium, and metals abundances by mass fraction.
+To adopt alternate metallicities for the cloud region, we first determine the hydrogen, helium, and metals abundances by mass fraction.
 We then calculate the helium scale factor (ξ) recognizing that X + Y + Z = 1 for each new metallicity, where X is the mass fraction of hydrogen, Y is the mass fraction of helium, and Z is the mass fraction of metals.
-Taking Y and Z relative to hydrogen and scaling the metals mass fraction with the new metals abundances, X⊙, Y⊙, and Z⊙.
+Taking Y and Z relative to hydrogen and scaling the metals mass fraction with the new metals abundances, we solved for X⊙, Y⊙, and Z⊙.
 Once these values are know, we calculate ξ according to the following relation (Hamann et al. 2002):

 ZZ⊙= ξX⊙+Y⊙+2ξ-1Z⊙